 Any subject may choose to withdraw from the study for any reason and at any time.
 The Investigator will withdraw any subject if it is not in the subject's best interest to continue or the subject is not compliant with study assessments.
 When a subject is withdrawn from the study (regardless of the reason), the date and reason will be recorded.
-In addition, the following evaluations will be performed, if feasible and if subject is withdrawn within the safety evaluation period defined in this protocol:
+In addition, all evaluations specified for the End of Study Visit 22 will be performed, if feasible.